 I’ve written a number of articles on long and hard workouts and have been telling my personal training clients for years that “when you workout hard it should be short and when you workout long it should be easy”.
 Yet this is a common-sense concept that most fitness enthusiasts can’t accept.
 One of the biggest mistakes you can make with your exercise program is to have the mindset that more or harder is always better.

-The whole purpose of exercise is to build a stronger healthier body.
+The whole purpose of the exercise is to build a stronger healthier body.
 To achieve this, you want to spend your time wisely by building yourself up and not chronically breaking yourself down.
-You reach a point of diminishing returns very quickly with exercise and when you over do it, it can adversely affect your health.
-Research will back me up on this.
+You reach a point of diminishing returns very quickly with exercise and when you overdo it, it can adversely affect your health.
+The research will back me up on this.

-Even those all natural, full body functional hard workouts should be kept short for maximum results without overtraining.
-Explosive movement should be kept to a minimal duration, as well.
+Even those all-natural, full-body functional hard workouts should be kept short for maximum results without overtraining.
+Explosive movement should be kept to a minimum duration, as well.
 As soon as you start getting overly tired during these athletic movements is when the trouble starts and you can get hurt.
 I recommend you keep your full body resistance work-out under 45 minutes with warm-up and cool-down.
-Keep in mind, you can create a response and get a great workout in 10 minutes, if you know what you are doing.
+Keep in mind, you can create a response and get a great workout in 10 minutes if you know what you are doing.

 Don’t think if you’re not killing yourself with long hard workouts you’re not getting the job done.
 As long as you’re eating well, getting enough sleep and fitting in a couple of short hard workouts per week along with a few hours of long easy exercise on top of an active lifestyle, you will achieve an ultimate level of fitness and appearance, without breaking your body down.